andrewalexander/lambda-talk/README.md

 ### Test from API Gateway
 Go to the API Gateway console.
 You should see the LambdaMicroservice API with a description of _Created by AWS Lambda_.
 Click that to see the API we created.
 In a tree view, you should see the name of the API you created along with any resources underneath.
 In my example, the resource is `/DynamoBackend`, and underneath that resource we have a single `/POST` endpoint.
 Click the POST endpoint and you are presented with a flowchart of the API.
 Each of those links can be clicked to configure your API.
 For now, click the TEST button with the lightning bolt under it to bring up the test screen.

 You can use the json documents included in the `dynamo_backend` folder as inputs for the test box.
-Be sure to change the name of your lambda function to match!
+Be sure to change the name of your lambda function and DynamoDB table to match!

 You now have a working API (sort of)!

 ![Working API (sort of)](images/api_gateway_flowchart.png)

 #### Deploy API with API token
-This is all well and good while you have console access, but in order to actually be useful in a hack, you will need to be able to use an API token (at minimum) in order to authorize access to the API.
+This is all well and good while you have console access, but in order to actually be useful in a hack, you will need to be able to use an API token (at minimum) in order to authorize access to the API and let us use the newly generated URL to POST/GET/PUT to.

 To do this, click `Usage Plans` on the left and Click `Create`.
 Give it a unique name and an optional description.
 I usually enable throttling at a rate of 250 and a burst of 500 with no quota.
 Then click Next.